Join us on Saturday 28th March for the Putney TMD Open Day and save £500.00 on treatment.

 Are there any modern treatments for this condition?

-One of our dentists, Dr Fareed Khan, based in our Putney branch, has been researching modern treatments for these conditions for about the last 5 years.
+Our Putney based dentist, Dr Fareed Khan, has been researching modern treatments for these conditions for about the last 5 years.
 He has successfully treated many patients with these conditions.

 The treatment involves digital scanning of the teeth to produce a 3D virtual model of the dentition.
 Dr Khan then studies the virtual model and then designs appliances that are 3D printed from this model.
 The patient wears the appliances for a few months until the bite is corrected such that the strain on the jaw joint and tension in the jaw muscles are permanently relieved.
 Dr Khan is developing a course to teach other dentists and doctors about this new technique so they are aware of modern treatments available for these conditions.

-If you suffer from either TMD and/or grinding or clenching of your teeth, and would like a free consultation to see if your condition can be improved, please contact our Putney Branch.Book Your Free Consultation
+If you suffer from either TMD and/or grinding or clenching of your teeth, and would like a free consultation to see if your condition can be improved, please contact our Putney Branch on 020 8789 2323Book Your Free Consultation

 "The treatment has transformed me"